-For example, at Authentic Education, we run a series of free MeetUps such as Marketing Your Message in order to give people a chance to get to know, like and trust us before deciding whether or not our paid programs are a fit for them.
+For example, at Authentic Education, we run a series of free MeetUps such as How To Attract Coaching Clients Consistently in order to give people a chance to get to know, like and trust us before deciding whether or not our paid programs are a fit for them.

 And this is what we’d generally recommend you do too – rather than host a paid event, have a free event that runs for a short amount of time (typically 2-3 hours), but has enough value that people can get a sense of what it might be like to work with you at a deeper level.